 FacilitiesToilet and shower blocks, campers kitchen with fridges, freezers, microwave, electric kettle, delph and cutlery, small seating area.
 No laundry facilities but they have a laundry service (expensive though).
 An “honesty shop” in the kitchen sells local jams and preserves.
 Campfires are allowed off-ground, fire pits and wood are available.

 ShoppingFor supplies, Clifden is the main town in the area.
 Supervalu has everything you’ll need including fresh meat, fish, vegetables and bread or there’s the excellent Country shop in Letterfrack that stocks locally grown and artisan produce.
-There’s a mobile fish shop where we bought some delicious fresh whole trout and hake fillets, run by the chatty Seamus who’ll give you the lowdown on all the local gossip.
-It’s parked in Tully Cross on a Friday and Letterfrack another day.
+There’s a mobile fish shop where we bought some delicious fresh whole trout and hake fillets.
+It’s parked in Tully Cross and Letterfrack on different days.
 Ask anyone locally for its schedule.

 Add a review